Ein Tzurim: Relocation

 In 1949 the people who left Ein Tzurim founded a new kibbutz in south-central Israel near the existing villages of Zerahia, Shafir and Merkaz Shapira, and they named it "Ein Tzurim" as a symbol of continuity.
-It was founded on land belonging to the depopulated Palestinian village of al-Sawafir al-Sharqiyya.
+It was founded on the lands of the depopulated Palestinian village of al-Sawafir al-Sharqiyya.

 In the 1980s two major educational centers were built in the area of the kibbutz; Yeshivat HaKibbutz HaDati and the Yaakov Herzog Center for the Study of Judaism.
 However, in 2008 the yeshiva closed due to insufficient enrollment.
 Every Yom Kippur former students return to pray together.

 After the Gaza disengagement in 2005, some evacuees from Gush Katif moved into a trailer park near the kibbutz and plans were drawn up for permanent housing.

 Economy

 The economy is based on fruit orchards (lemon and persimmon), vegetable crops (artichokes), dairy farming and turkey-breeding.
 The kibbutz also has an air-conditioner factory and runs a guesthouse.